Worship

 • Time with Children | Children of all ages are welcome to come to the chancel steps to experience a message just for them.
 Parents are welcome to join their children and are encouraged to use this moment as a launchpad to speak openly with their children about developing and living out their faith.

 • Sunday School | Following the Time with Children, children are welcome to remain for worship or go to Sunday School on 2nd-5th Sundays.
-Contact Rev. Hope Hutchison to get involved.
+Reach out to get involved.

 • Nursing Mothers | You may nurse wherever you like.
 There is also a reserved Nursing Room available near the Library area.